ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

   return curryFactory([]);
 }
 ```
-Once is ready, we install it:

 ## 3. User: install the module

+Once the module is available, the developer can install it:

 ```sh
 ➜  babel-learning git:(main) ✗ npm install src/tan-liu-article/currying